mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

 It's probably the right time to start looking at some code, maybe still some theoretical and pseudo code, but at least something that explains how to put in practice what we've discovered so far.

 > I'll be using .NET and C# as it is my field of expertise.
-All what I'm showing can be achieved using different languages and platforms.
+All that I'm showing can be achieved using different languages and platforms.

 Let's keep this simple by looking at *Single Item Composition* first.
-Pursuing the Product sampled we used so far, we identified the following:
+Pursuing the Product sample we used so far, we identified the following:

 * Each product is identified by a unique `key`.
 * Multiple services share the aforementioned key and use it to identify pieces of data that describe the Product from their point of view.
 As a recap we said: